 at the bottom of this page.

 I recommend products that are natural to our well-being, and only ones that can be found in the grocery or health food store.
 Everything I recommend I do myself.
-Everything I do is on my website, and everyone can use my site to get back to good health, naturally.
+Everything I do is on my website, and everyone can use my site to get back to feeling great, naturally.
 However, some people can be very deep in the woods, allergic to just about everything, while suffering from chronic pain and inflammation.
-Many times their intestines are a wreck, and their body is putting on weight to protect itself from toxins.
-Getting people back to a state of well being, naturally, takes time, patience, attention to detail, and experience.
+Helping people naturally, takes time, patience, attention to detail, and experience.

 This is the Facebook Page for The Wilking Protocol.